lifegoodbitamihka/notes/README.md

 - "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
 Focus on writing clear, readable, and maintainable code first.
 Optimize only when necessary, after profiling and identifying genuine bottlenecks.
 Remember that simplicity, consistency, and adaptability often contribute more to a program's long-term efficiency than short-sighted optimizations."

 "In addition, 'Code is read much more often than it is written.'
 This principle by Robert C. Martin (Uncle Bob) emphasizes the importance of writing code with readability in mind, as clarity enhances maintainability and reduces future debugging time.
 Lastly, always embrace version control systems like Git, as they are indispensable tools for collaboration and tracking changes in your codebase."

+# 2024-02-11
+- "Today's programming wisdom: 'Premature optimization is the root of all evil' - Donald Knuth.
+Focus on writing clean, readable, and maintainable code first.
+Optimize only when necessary, after profiling and identifying actual bottlenecks.
+Remember that clarity and simplicity often lead to better performance in the long run."

+In more detail:
+Optimization at an early stage without sufficient understanding of the problem or system can lead to overcomplicated solutions, harder-to-maintain code, and potentially wasted effort if the optimizations don't actually improve the most critical parts of the application.
+It's crucial to strike a balance between efficiency and readability, always keeping the bigger picture and future maintenance in mind.